 For another alternative, off-curriculum trip that's sure to entertain your students, why not spend the day at Parc Asterix.
 With 6 'worlds' loosely based on historical era's and empires and over 50 rides, this is a good day trip option.

 Picture a land where the wonderful world of Disney comes alive.
 Imagine Disneyland Park where make-believe is real.
 And Walt Disney Studios Park, where the magic of Disney meets the magic of cinema.

 Have you ever imagined taking your school party on a school tour to Paris that takes in Disney too?
 Voyager School Travel can make the dream real ...

 Classic Paris Itinerary – 5 days

 This is a sample tour you can add to or change.
-Download our latest Paris Parle itinerary here.
+Download an example Paris Parle itinerary